dang-w/learning-platform/PROJECT_ANALYSIS.md

 1. ✅ Fix the script references to use the new file locations
 2. ✅ Address the nested learning-platform directory
-3. ⏳ Continue with the remaining test infrastructure improvements
+3. ✅ Continue with the remaining test infrastructure improvements
-4. ⏳ Implement the skipped resources tests
+4. ✅ Implement the skipped resources tests
 5. ⏳ Fix the failing knowledge-spaced-repetition tests

 Now that the project structure has been significantly improved, with proper documentation organization and standardized testing locations, we can focus on the next phases of the improvement plan:

-1. Addressing test infrastructure issues
+1. ✅ Addressing test infrastructure issues
-2. Implementing skipped tests
+2. ✅ Implementing skipped tests
-3. Fixing failing tests
+3. ⏳ Fixing failing tests for knowledge-spaced-repetition and profile
-4. Consolidating remaining documentation
+4. ✅ Consolidating remaining documentation

 With these improvements completed and planned, the project has a much cleaner structure and more maintainable test suite, allowing it to focus on its core value proposition of providing specialized AI/ML learning tools with spaced repetition and analytics.